-The Santen Group promotes diversity to enable our organizations, comprising a wide variety of human resources, to make concerted efforts towards our common goal of enhancing the quality of life of patients.
+The Santen Group promotes diversity to enable our organizations, comprising a wide variety of human resources, to make concerted efforts towards our common goal of enhancing the Quality of Life (QOL) of patients around the world.

 Employment data such as diversity of human resources and work-life balance is disclosed in the Employment and Human Resources Data.

 The Santen Group is working to build an organization and people that enables employees with a variety of professional and cultural backgrounds to maximize their abilities, regardless of age, gender, nationality or presence of disability, with full respect for the diverse values of our employees.
 We also provide our employees with equal opportunities for compensation without discrimination.
 The ratio of female in Santen Group is 41% as of April 1, 2018.

 Due to the global expansion of our business, the percentage of our overseas employees at the end of March 2018 reached 47%.
 Overseas employees who are promoted to executive positions have also been increasing.

 Efforts to Promote the Role of Women in the Workplace

 The Santen Group believes that promoting an appropriate balance of work and life will improve concentration on work and productivity regardless of gender, thereby leading to the development of human resources and the company itself.
 In Japan, as a result of past efforts, in FY2017 the ratio of female managers in management has increased by 4.1 percentage points compared to five years ago.

 Following the enforcement in Japan of the Act on Promotion of the Role of Women in the Workplace in April 2016, we devised an action plan for the first stage.

 1. Reduce overtime work by 5%.

 2. Provide opportunities for people who have retired for reasons such a child care, family care, and transfer of their spouses.